-If your photographer offers a fixed number of hours of coverage in their package then the best thing to do is work backwards.
+If you have booked a fixed number of hours of coverage then the best thing to do is work backwards.
 Consider what time your first dance is if you are planning to have one and work out the best arrival time that way.

 Considering your timeline and working backwards

-For example, if your wedding photographer offers 8 hours of coverage in their photography package and your first dance is scheduled for 8pm, then you may want to ask your photographer to arrive around 12:30pm.
+For example, if you have booked 8 hours of coverage and your first dance is scheduled for 8pm, then you may want to ask your photographer to arrive around 12:30pm.
 This will give you coverage into the evening as well as the dance itself.

 This will of course depend on the time of your ceremony.
 Arriving at 12:30pm would be no good for a 12pm ceremony.
-It also depends whether evening coverage is also something that is offered, or something you want.
+It also depends whether evening coverage is something you want, or wish to prioritise.

 When your photographer doesn’t work to a fixed number of hours

-If your photographer does not work to a fixed number of hours, then we would suggest planning according to what arrangements you have in place for the morning already.
-Hair and make up, or what time you are planning to leave for example.
+What if your photographer does not work to a fixed number of hours?
+In that case we would suggest planning times according to what arrangements you have in place for the morning already.
+Hair and make up for example, or what time you are planning to leave.
 If you are having hair at 9am and makeup at 11 am for example, then it would be best to have your photographer there to capture some of the make up application, so you could ask them to arrive in time for make up application.

 Personally, we like to arrive with a bride around 3 hours before the wedding ceremony is due to begin.
-This gives us plenty of time to capture make up application and the build up of excitement and nerves throughout the morning.
-It’s also a nice amount of time in that it allows enough time for everyone to get used to being around us.
-People get used to the idea of a photographer being around and of being photographed.
+This gives us plenty of time to capture make up application PLUS the build up of excitement throughout the morning.
+It’s also allows enough time for everyone to get used to being around us.
+People get used to the idea of a photographer being around and being photographed.
 Even as a documentary style wedding photographer with a photojournalistic approach, it can be quite intense during the preparation stages, especially if there are lots of people all getting ready in just one hotel room.

 What about arrival time with a Groom?